Trade Planner Calculator

 Start Planning Your Next Trade with better risk control

-Try the trade planner calculator before you enter the market, not after the trade goes bad.
-Enter your price points.
-Measuring risk awards review.
-View the price.
-Save the plan.
-For each configuration, there is a repeatable process.
+Try the trade planner calculator before you enter the market, not after the trade has already moved.
+Enter your price levels, review the risk and reward, check the numbers, and save the plan.
+For every setup, there is a repeatable process — and this tool makes it easier to follow it consistently.

 Frequently Asked Questions